stillKeith/Porject/experment.md

 | 10 | 0 | 0 | 6 | 0 |  d = '(72066.2-85653.6]' |
 |  5 | 0 | 0 | 5 | 0 |  e = '(85653.6-inf)' |

 The results of the baseline test show that the zero R model got 20% instances correctly classified.
-This is a little over 1/5th which is the minumin expected for this model with only five classes.
+This is a little over 1/5th which is the minimum expected for this model with only five classes.
 The results show that the model got 11 out of 53 predictions correct.
 The Confusion Matrix gives a clearer picture as to what the model chooses for each prediction.
 With a and d having the most values they were the only ones predicted.
 The Matrix shows that ZeroR got 5 correct for a and 6 for d.
 This means that out of the times it classified the output as a, 25 in total it got 5 correct.
 For d it selected 28 times and got it correct 6 times.